Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 ## Peer-reviewed Publications
 Ma, Haofeng and **Jeongho Choi**.
 Forthcoming.
 “The Strategic Self-Presentation of Presidential Personas: Gaps Between Spontaneous and Formal Personality Traits and Political Trust.” in *Political Communication, Congress and the Presidency: The Year in C-SPAN Archives Research*, Volume 11.
 Purdue University Press (Corresponding)

 **Choi, Jeongho** and Yujin Julia Jung.
-Forthcoming.
-"Does Immigration Fuel Populism?
-The Effect of Immigration on the Rise of Populist Rhetoric" *Political Science Quarterly*.
+2026. "[Does Immigration Fuel Populism?
+The Effect of Immigration on the Rise of Populist Rhetoric.](https://doi.org/10.1093/psquar/qqag001)" *Political Science Quarterly*.

 Nyhuis, Dominic, Jona-Frederik Baumert, **Jeongho Choi**, Sebastian Block and Morten Harmening.
 2025. “[Modeling Issue Competence Over Time: A Bayesian Framework for Estimating Dynamic Issue Ownership.](https://doi.org/10.1017/psrm.2025.10074)” *Political Science Research and Methods*.
 (Corresponding)